 The University of Denver Graduate Bulletin outlines Graduate School of Social Work program requirements.
-The advising and academic planning information in this manual is based in the 2024-2025 University of Denver Graduate Bulletin, and is specific to students who started within this academic year (Fall 2024-Summer 2025).
+The advising and academic planning information in this manual is based on the University of Denver Graduate Bulletin, which is specific to the academic year students are admitted to the program.